 Bottom line: The chances of happening an unlikely surprise increase across the years, and eventually the implausible event will knock at your door.
 So have a Plan B!
 And maybe even a C.

 The best way to start a Plan B is to know as much as you can about your risks.
 This is possible only by talking to the people that experienced failure.
-I recognize it is difficult to make others disclose their misfortunes, but it is worth to try.
-The next step is to compile all the possible situations representing a hazard and work in their contingency.
-For this, you can also use the experience of other foreigners by asking them in social media, expat meetings and blogs.
+I recognize it is difficult to make others disclose their misfortunes, but it is worth trying.
+The next step is to compile all the possible situations representing a hazard and work on their contingency.

 - What type of failures can happen?

-- How they reacted when the event arose?
+- How did they react when the event arose?

 - How did they prepare for similar events in the future?

-For natural cataclysms there are well-known standard procedures.
-In Japan, for example, there are earthquake emergency packs with water, canned food, blankets, etc. In Indonesia, after the tsunami, they build shelters in exposed beaches and hotels to speed evacuation.
+For natural cataclysms, there are well-known standard procedures.
+In Japan, for example, there are earthquake emergency packs with water, canned food, blankets, etc. In Indonesia, after the tsunami, they build shelters on exposed beaches and hotels to speed evacuation.

-A good example is the tumultuous relation between North and South Korea, which often scares foreigners, but nothing serious happened in the last decades.
+A good example is the tumultuous relationship between North and South Korea, which often scares foreigners, but nothing serious happened in the last decades.
 A similar situation happened in Armenia in 2018, when major protests erupted in their capital, Yerevan.
 The city stopped and was relatively chaotic for a few days.
-I was there spending holidays, and even before I came back, everything already went back to normal.
+I was there spending the holidays, and even before I came back, everything had already gone back to normal.
 Of course, civil unrest may turn into a long crisis, and sometimes even wars.
 But surely most of them don’t go that far and should not be a reason for panic.

 Putting aside natural and sociopolitical reasons, another risk is more individual-related.
-In countries where there is a short time-frame to leave in case of losing a job (or student status), it is important to ask to include in the main contracts (like rent agreement) a termination clause, which would make you exempt of any fines to the landlord in the case your job ended against your will.
-In most places nowadays there is also a variety of job loss insurances covering those situations.
+In countries where there is a short time frame to leave in case of losing a job (or student status), it is important to ask to include in the main contracts (like a rent agreement) a termination clause, which would make you exempt from any fines to the landlord in the case your job ended against your will.
+In most places nowadays there is also a variety of job loss insurance covering those situations.

-As personal advice, one thing that always worked very well for me is to live light, in the sense of not accumulate long contracts, obligations, or assets.
-While for a big family this may be a challenge, for singles or young couples it is a great alternative.
+As personal advice, one thing that always worked very well for me is to live light, in the sense of not accumulating long contracts, obligations, or assets.
+While for a big family, this may be a challenge, for singles or young couples it is a great alternative.

-After achieving my desired promotion in Qatar, and saved some money to open a business in the future, I planned to live in an environment closer to what I wanted for the long-term, out of the big-corporation world.
+After achieving my desired promotion in Qatar, and saving some money to open a business in the future, I planned to live in an environment closer to what I wanted for the long term, out of the big-corporation world.
 I looked for a job and one startup in Barcelona took my attention.
 We exchanged some emails, made an interview via Skype, and they asked me to visit their Spanish headquarters.
 There I talked to the CEO and solved some of those modern challenges startups apply to their selections.
-Few days and a call later, I got the job.
+A few days and a call later, I got the job.

 Only two weeks before I finally leave for Spain, they called me and told me they didn’t have the resources needed to apply for my visa.
-They told me I should do it myself, by my own resources and taking the risk of losing anything invested if the government rejected my working Visa.
+They told me I should do it myself, with my own resources, and take the risk of losing anything invested if the government rejected my working Visa.